 Shift Thinking: Cognitive Elements Based Questions

-This mediation film shows an initial private meeting with Mediation Party Tom and it illustrates how to identify the inner conflicts that brought him into a state of cognitive dissonance.
-Using this knowledge the mediator demonstrates, through theoretical input and a video of a mediation done through roleplay, how to use simple challenging mediation questions so that a party can lessen their inner conflict and identify future actions.
+This training mediation film shows an initial private mediation meeting with Mediation Party Tom and it illustrates how to identify the inner conflicts that may have brought him into a state of cognitive dissonance.
+Using this knowledge the mediator trainer demonstrates, through theoretical input and a mediation video, how to use simple challenging mediation questions so that a party can lessen their inner conflict and identify future actions.
 By returning to this state of cognitive consonance, a party can start to think logically and make clear decisions.
 These powerful mediation questions gently challenge a mediation party who is strongly defending their positional stance or who appears to be in ‘denial’ about what they have done.
-They support a party to explore their dissonance so that they can get to the root of their inner conflict, and make decisions about what they need to address in the joint session.
+They support a party to explore their dissonance so that they can get to the root of their inner conflict, and make decisions about what they need to address in the joint mediation session.
 (Demonstration videoed mediations are done with one party at a private separate mediation meeting.)

 Shift Thinking: Underlying Interests Questions

-The two mediation films in this module illustrate how to ask searching mediation questions that will shift parties in conflict from positional to underlying interest level.
-These powerful underlying interests questions go beneath a party’s position and get to the core of their conflict.
-They are particularly valuable questions when parties are entrenched and the mediation reaches impasse.
-It may also be necessary to ask these questions of one party privately, if only one party is blocking solutions, particularly during Civil and Commercial mediations.
+The two online mediator training films in this module illustrate how to ask searching mediation questions that will shift parties in conflict from positional to underlying interest level.
+These powerful underlying interests mediation questions go beneath a party’s position and help a mediator get to the core of their conflict.
+They are particularly valuable mediation questions when parties are entrenched and the mediation reaches impasse.
+It may also be necessary to ask these mediation questions of one party privately, if only one party is blocking solutions, particularly during Civil and Commercial mediation.

-There are two films in this module, the first is with mediation party Kathy at an initial separate meeting where she is despairing that mediation party Tom will never stop apologising and harassing her.
-The second film covers both parties in the session together.
+There are two mediation training films in this module, the first is with mediation party Kathy at an initial separate meeting where she is despairing that mediation party Tom will never stop apologising and harassing her.
+The second mediation training film is done with both parties in the session together.

 Module 7a: Future Focus Questions

 Asking Future Focused questions is one of the best mediation strategies or techniques that can change the state of a person so that they begin to think logically rather than at a high emotional level.
-This allows them to safely think through the kind of strategies or agreements that could meet their underlying interests and needs, while the mediator remains completely impartial and does not breach the principle of self-determination.
-These questions paint a possible hypothetical, conditional or consequential picture on which parties can reflect and make decisions, from outside their current paradigm.
-The hypothetical and conditional questions move a party off the conflict treadmill and lessen the chance of a party having an amygdala hijack and thinking from an emotional perspective.
-The Future Focused consequential questions cover the BATNA, MLATNA and WATNA questions that hep a party to weigh up the pros and cons of their situation.
+This change of state allows mediation participants to safely think through the kind of strategies or agreements that could meet their underlying interests and needs, while the mediator remains completely impartial and does not breach the principle of self-determination.
+These questions posed by a mediator paint a possible hypothetical, conditional or consequential picture on which parties can reflect and make decisions, from outside their current paradigm.
+The hypothetical and conditional mediation questions move a party off the conflict treadmill and lessen the chance of a party having an amygdala hijack and thinking from an emotional perspective.
+The Future Focused consequential questions cover the BATNA, MLATNA and WATNA mediation questions that support a party to weigh up the pros and cons of their situation.
 (Demonstration films are done with one party on their own as well as with both parties in the room)